bhavesh-chainani/topic_modelling/README.md

   '0.023*"page" + 0.012*"ceo" + 0.008*"computer" + 0.008*"worth" + 0.008*"purchase" + 0.008*"energy" + 0.008*"apple" + 0.007*"net" + 0.007*"system" + 0.007*"found"')]
 ```

-Let us look at the content of the first celebrity
+Let us look at the content of the first celebrity.

 ```
 df['content'][0]
 'George Timothy Clooney (born May 6, 1961) is an American actor and filmmaker.
 He is the recipient of numerous accolades, including a British Academy Film Award, four Golden Globe Awards, four Screen Actors Guild Awards, and two Academy Awards, one for his acting and the other as a producer...'
 ```

-According to our LDA model, the above text belongs to Topics 0, 3 and 6.
+According to our LDA model output as shown below, the text belongs to Topics 0, 3 and 6.
 The article is 61% belonging to topic 6 (index 5).

 ```
 lda_model[corpus][0]
 [(0, 0.18102325), (3, 0.19519578), (6, 0.6111178)]
 ```

 In LDA models, each document is composed of multiple topics.
 But, typically only one of the topics is dominant.
-Hence, the pytho script (scripts/topic_modelling.py) assigns the most probable topic to each celebrity and appends it to the current dataframe.
-Showcased below is a snippet of the final dataframe output, which has been saved as an excel file as ./files/output/[lang]/topic_modelling_output_[lang].xlsx
+Hence, I have assigned the most probable topic to each celebrity and appended it to the current dataframe.
+Showcased below is a snippet of the final dataframe output, which has been saved as an excel file as *files/output/**lang**/topic_modelling_output_**lang**.xlsx*

 |   |          person |                                           content | actual_lang |                                            tokens | Dominant_Topic | Topic_Perc_Contrib |                                          Keywords |
 |--:|----------------:|--------------------------------------------------:|------------:|--------------------------------------------------:|---------------:|-------------------:|--------------------------------------------------:|